 I’ve been going since I was 5, and my first game was against Sheffield Wednesday in the Premiership.
 We won 2-0 and Mark Crossley saved a penalty.
 That was my first, and so far only, Forest Premiership game.

 Q – What are your most memorable moments as a Forest fan?
 Good and Bad.

-Q – Since you have been following Forest, what would your best eleven be?
+Q – Since you have been following Forest, what would your best starting eleven be?
 And who is your all time favourite player?

 Q – In your opinion, what is the best goal you have seen Forest score?

 There have been 2, and choosing between them is impossible.
 The first was Harewood’s Maradona style goal against Crystal Palace, where he beat 3 players and then scored from an insanely tight angle to give us the lead in what was an very important game for us, and the second was McGugan’s free kick against Ipswich.
 I’ll never, ever see a better free kick than that live.

 Q – Best and worst away ground visited?

 Best would probably be Reading’s to be fair, for a new ground it has character, charisma and noise which is difficult to generate from scratch – take St. Mary’s or Prideless as examples of flat new stadiums.
 Worst would be Walsall’s Bescot Stadium, or whatever it’s called now.
 It’s basically an over-sized car park with a pitch in the middle of it.
 Absolute state – close behind is The Priestfield Stadium, Gillingham.
 Always nice to know that the away end is basically scaffolding with no roof!